 How (not) to build a computer from scratch

-I recently had occasion to build a computer with my son, who wanted a computer that would be able to handle his 3D games and, eventually, Spore when it comes out.
+Spore when it comes out.
 Building one seemed to be, first of all, a fun idea, and, secondly, we knew it would give us control over exactly which components we used.
 Since our fruitless attempt to upgrade the video card on our Dell, we were loath to try that again.

 We also tried to explain to the Man of the House that building our own would not only be fun, it would be cheaper than buying a brand new computer that could handle Spore, etc.